 Recognizing Shame in Tarot Readings

 Recognizing shame in tarot readings can be a challenging process.
 The shame may be buried deep within the subconscious and may not be immediately apparent.
-However, the tarot can be a powerful tool for identifying shame and bringing it to the surface for healing.
+However, the tarot can be a powerful tool for

 One of the tarot cards that can signify shame is the Seven of Cups.
 This card can indicate feelings of confusion and uncertainty, which can stem from a deep sense of shame.
 The Five of Pentacles is another card that can suggest shame, as it can represent feelings of being an outcast or experiencing a sense of lack.